sketch comedy courses

 Venue: Online over Zoom.
 We send you an email before each session with the Zoom meeting link.
 You will just need a laptop with camera to participate (laptop works better than phone or ipad).

-This course requires a higher commitment than our improv classes and you will need to be at each rehearsal on time due to the collaborative nature of scripted rehearsed sketch comedy.
+This course requires a high commitment and you will need to be at each class on time due to the collaborative nature of scripted rehearsed sketch comedy.
 You will also need to write in-between classes.
-You may be asked to leave the course if you are repeatedly late or miss rehearsals.
+You may be asked to leave the course if you are repeatedly late or miss classes.

 Dates: